-Only configuration files saved on a specific Verizon Internet Gateway for Business can be applied to that Verizon Internet Gateway for Business.
+Only configuration files saved on a specific Verizon Business Internet Gateway can be applied to that Verizon Business Internet Gateway.
 You cannot transfer configuration files between Gateways.

 Warning: Manually editing a configuration file can cause your Gateway to malfunction or become completely inoperable.